wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 {% include _toc.html %}

 This page lists where one can visit, see, and eat at the most important cultural artifacts in America (given unlimited time and money).
-Maybe enjoy visiting sites even more using AR (Augmented Reality) there.

-I hope that someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.
+I created this page as "bucket list" so that even if I can't visit each one and perhaps enjoy using AR (Augmented Reality) on-site, I can still visit their web pages.
+Someday soon everyone can see treasures from anywhere using VR (Virtual Reality) glasses.

 It's a large country, so sites here are listed by each state of the union, along natural geography: